jaesparza/website/content/loop1.md

 The inner loop is made of thick soild copper wire and has a diameter of 19 cm.
 It is the weakest part of the loop and for a more robust finish this should be replaced by an inner loop constructed with coax cable (RG-58 will suffice).

 The vertical support of the anntena is a wooden stick, here it is important to emphasize that no metallic supports shall be used to hold the antenna, as they will affect its efficiency.
 The attachment of the loop to the wooden support is done through a PVC gardening pipe support.
-The antenna is held straight through a heavy-duty tripod for camping TV-sat antennas, available in e-bay.
-It is bulky but light and very solid, and considerably cheaper than a solid photography/hi-fi tripod.
+The antenna is held straight through a heavy-duty tripod for camping TV-sat antennas, available on e-bay.
+It is bulky but light and very solid, and considerably cheaper than a photography/hi-fi tripod.
 The wooden support is attached to the tripod using regular metalic mounting brackets.

 In order to protect the tunning unit, an regular electricity box has been used.
 The loop terminals are inserted into the box and protected with cable glands.
 The same strategy has been used for the control cable, with a ruggedized RJ-45 connector.